 local authority governors

-Within the London Borough of Ealing, Local Authority governors are appointed by the political parties represented on the Council.
+Within the London Borough of Ealing, Local Authority governors are nominated by the Local Authority.

 If you would like to find out more about being a Local Authority Governor please contact the Ealing Schools workforce and governance team on 020 8825 5444 or email email@example.com.